 As the MSc Financial Management course is delivered mostly online, we do not offer an open day for it.
 However, we do offer a series of webinars.

-The course fees for the Manchester and the Shanghai intake in September 2020 are £19,500 to be paid in instalments throughout the year.
+The course fees for the Manchester and the Shanghai intake in September 2021 are being finalised.

 Policy on additional costs